AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data from ECS instances to OSS/Manage migration jobs.md

         -   The name of a file that includes the list of files failed to migrate includes the file name, migration start time, migration end time, and error description.
 -   Retry after a migration failure

     If a migration job failed, you can view the generated file whose name ends with \_error\_list to find the causes of failure and troubleshoot the issue.
 On the Migration Jobs page, locate the failed job, click**Manage** next to the job, and click**Retry** to migrate failed files.
-For more information about FAQs for migration failures, see [../DNhcs\_mgw1878244/EN-US\_TP\_60910.md\#](../intl.en-US/FAQ/Common causes of a migration failure and solutions.md#).
+For more information about FAQs for migration failures, see [Common causes of a migration failure and solutions](../intl.en-US/FAQ/Common causes of a migration failure and solutions.md#).

 ## Manage synchronization jobs {#section_zyb_v5y_pfb .section}